BFI London Film Festival: BFI London Film Festival today

-The 2019 edition ran from 2–13 October and opened with Armando Iannucci's The Personal History of David Copperfield which was shown at the Odeon Leicester Square and at the Embankment Garden Cinema.
-It closed with Martin Scorsese's The Irishman.
+The 2019 edition opened with Armando Iannucci's The Personal History of David Copperfield which was shown at the Odeon Leicester Square and at the Embankment Garden Cinema.

-The 2020 festival was held between 7–18 October, however, due to the COVID-19 pandemic in the United Kingdom, the festival featured up to 50 online films with only 12 films being shown in London and around the United Kingdom.
+Due to the COVID-19 pandemic in the United Kingdom, the 2020 festival featured up to 50 online films with only 12 films being shown in London and around the United Kingdom.
 The festival opened with the European premiere of Steve McQueen's Mangrove and closed with Ammonite, directed by Francis Lee.

-The 2021 festival was held from 6 to 17 October 2021, opening with the world premiere of Jeymes Samuel's The Harder They Fall at Royal Festival Hall.
-It closed with Joel Coen's The Tragedy of Macbeth, his first film without brother Ethan also directing.
+The 2021 festival opened with the world premiere of Jeymes Samuel's The Harder They Fall at Royal Festival Hall.

-The 2022 festival was held from 5 to 16 October 2022, opening with the world premiere of Roald Dahl's Matilda the Musical at the Royal Festival Hall.
-It closed with Glass Onion: A Knives Out Mystery.
+Tuttle stepped down as festival director after the 2022 festival and was replaced by Kristy Matheson.